December 11, 2017

 Rob is a creative writer and media manager, and now writes for Bleacher Report.

 A Manchester United fan of 30 years, Rob is a season ticket holder and writes for the prestigious Red News - The oldest MUFC fanzine still in circulation.

-Rob is the editor of the popular Man Utd website The Faithful and has recently joined B/R's exciting Breaking News Team, covering a wide variety of sports and subject matter.
+Rob is founder and co-editor of the popular Man Utd website The Faithful and has recently joined B/R's exciting Breaking News Team, covering a wide variety of sports and subject matter.